raymond1/simple-parser-generator/README.md

 # Simple Parser Generator

+## Introduction
-This repository contains code for the Simple Parser Generator(SPG), which is a parser generator that generates parsers that can run on a virtual machine designed for simplicity and portability.
-Its small size makes it a possible tool for teaching programming language creation and is extremely extensible and inherently understandable in its behaviour.
+This repository contains code and documentation for the Simple Parser Generator(SPG), which is a system for generating parsers.

-The repository includes documentation for the V1 virtual machine that the SPG runs on, the very useful H1 file format for describing parsers, and the M1 file format, which is used internally in the workings of the machine.

-Currently, the Simple Parser Generator is in its second generation.
-It is smaller, more portable, and the H1 file format is an improvement over the original input language for the parser generator.
-It is hoped that this version may hint at some possibilities of even better parser generators that may be possible.

-As a side note, the H1 language is based on a very interesting concept that in some ways is simpler than JSON and can be used as a potential alternative.

-# How it works
+### How it works
 The Simple Parser Generator is a JavaScript object.
 It reads in a parser specification written in the H1 language as a string and converts the parser specification into an in-memory JavaScript object.
-This new JavaScript object has a method for parsing, meaning that it can read in a string representing a programming language containing hierachical constructs, analyze it and generate a stream of output information objects describing the various components of the programming language.
+This new JavaScript object has a method for parsing and can be used as the basis for generating other programming languages.

-The H1 language is described here: [H1.md](documentation/H1.md).
-The output The string content from an H1 file is read into memory, parsed, and converted into a collection of micro-parsers that are put into memory, configured and connected with each other, ready to take in input to produce output tokens.
+### Status
+The Simple Parser Generator is in its second iteration, but it is still in an experimental phase.
+It has been tested and documented, and works, but has never been used to make a practical programming language.

+Its architecture is well defined, and it is a very interesting and fairly well-documented system, but it may be better suited as a teaching tool for making compilers rather than for use as a production system.

-# Installation
+## Installation

-The instructions below are just one method of installation.
-The SPG is simply a JavaScript file you can include in your project.
-Thus, you can modify the instructions to suit your needs.
-The following instructions are simply meant as a guide.
+The SPG is contained a single JavaScript file, spg.js, that can be included using an import statement. spg.js contains several classes which can be imported using the import {class_1, class_2, class_3,...} syntax.
+The installation instructions for a NodeJS installation and for a browser installation is shown below.

-## NodeJS
+### NodeJS
 1. Make a new package.json.
 This can be done with the command npm init and pressing enter through all the prompts to use the default options.
 2. Add or set the "type" attribute in the package.json file to the value module.
 3. npm install git+https://github.com/raymond1/simple-parser-generator.git#v2